 Let us take a look at what we are choosing to do with our new found powers over nature.
 Is our power, combined with our demotion of human diginity a force for good or ill?
 Approximately 85% of Icelandic pregnant women chose to be screened to see if their children have any chromosomal abnormalities.
 The mother’s age, blood work and an ultrasound image of the baby can help show if there is a high probability of birth defects.
 Down’s Syndrome is the most common form of chromosome mutation and because nearly 100% of expecting mothers who are told their child may have this disorder choose to abort, Iceland is boasting the lowest birth rate of Down’s Syndrome children.
 Yet the news cycle spins this as if a disease was being eradicated when there is simply a genocide going on.

 An American lesbian deaf couple sought to have a deaf baby by choosing a sperm donor who was himself deaf and came from 5 generations of deaf people.
-They got their wish and created a controversy about the ethics of making “designer babies” according to the wishes of the parents.
+They got their wish and their child was born deaf.
+This created a controversy about the ethics of making “designer babies” according to the wishes of the parents.
 Yet, if naturalism is true, there is no one higher than human kind and if we have reached the point of mastering lower order nature, are we not simply the extension of nature with the most intelligence?
 And therefore have we not acquired the right to make such decisions?

 Recently, biologists have developed the ability to synthesize a complex of DNA and associated molecules known as CRISPR/Cas 9.
 Originally found as part of the immune system of bacteria, this complex system allows geneticists the ability to cut, paste and edit nearly every type of DNA.